vonschutter/RTD-Blind-Install/README.md

 # Automatic network install ISO creator for Linux
-![RTD Blind Install Media Header](custom/header-time.jpg "Executing the Script") Automatic Ubuntu/Kubuntu network install ISO creator.
+![RTD Blind Install Media Header](custom/header-time.jpg "Executing the Script") Automatic Ubuntu/Kubuntu network installer virtual media (ISO) creator.
 Makes an ISO (Virtual CD) that will blindly install the Ubuntu flavor of choice on to a PC or a VM, no questions asked.
+Be very careful with this media: booting from it will ERACE the comuter that it is booted on.

 ![RTD Blind Install Media Builder](custom/rtd-mc.png?raw=true "Executing the Script")